vivaria/edisonrul.ing/docs/source/cards/blackwing-sirocco-the-dawn.md

-# BLACKWING - SIROCCO THE DAWN
+# Blackwing - Sirocco The Dawn

 > Ⓤ If your opponent controls a monster and you control no monsters, you can Normal Summon or Set this card without Tributing. ① Once per turn, you can select 1 face-up "Blackwing" monster you control.
 It gains ATK equal to the total ATK of all face-up "Blackwing" monsters on the field except itself. Ⓒ Monsters other than the selected monster cannot attack the turn you activate this effect.